eddiewan/CourseraExploratoryWeek1/README.md

 - plot 3: create the same datetime variable as stated before
 - plot 4: merge all variables as created before

-All of the plots are stored as a 480x480 png file.
+All of the plots are stored as a 480x480 png file in separate files.